antonioreuter/poc-ai-ops/README.md

 ## Repository Structure

 - **/poc-ops-agent**: The autonomous remediation orchestration engine.
 Developed using the Strands SDK, it manages the comprehensive incident lifecycle.
 - **/poc-validator-user-api**: A production-representative target system (User Management API) utilized to validate the capabilities of the Sentry Agent.
+Now features structured logging and advanced monitoring.

 ---